-Is SaFe used by any companies?
+Is scaled agile framework(SAFe) used by any companies?

 In its initial design, Cisco’s Subscription Billing Platform was based on waterfall, which led to slow development, defects, extended release cycles, and incomplete delivery pipelines.
 Using SAFe, the organization has reduced defects by 40% and improved defect removal efficiency by 14%.